fermyon/developer/content/spin/v2/testing-apps.md

 ## Writing a Test

-Next, create a test test that `spin-test` can run as a compiled WebAssembly component.
+Next, create a test that `spin-test` can run as a compiled WebAssembly component.

 There is currently first-class support for Rust, but any language with support for writing WebAssembly components can be used as long as the `fermyon:spin-test/test` world is targeted.
 You can find the definition of this world [here](https://github.com/fermyon/spin-test/blob/4dcaf79c10fc29a8da2750bdaa383b5869db1715/host-wit/world.wit#L13-L16).